djpedregal/ECOTOOL/README.md

 # ECOTOOL
 A new toolbox for time series analysis and forecasting.
-Features found in a few packages or none at all:
+Some Features found in a few packages or none at all:

   (1) Multi-seasonal ARIMA models.